bxparks/AceSorting/README.md

       processors, and 8 bytes on 64-bit processors.
 However, I did not want to worry about edge case behavior of some of these algorithms for extremely large values of `n`.
+* The behavior of the sorting algorithms with a `data` size of exactly `n = 65535` has not been validated.
+    * Some algorithms may be buggy in this edge case due to integer overflows.
+    * The actual maximum value of `n` may actually be `65534` for some algorithms.
+* Some of the Comb Sort algorithms have even lower limits of `n` due to integer overflows.
+    * See remarks above and in the source code.
 * No hybrid sorting algorithms.
     * Different sorting algorithms are more efficient at different ranges of `N`.
 So hybrid algorithms will use different sorting algorithms at